WalrusChild/Terraria/README.md

 - Heal plugin - Heals player to full.
 H key default.
 - Weather change plugin - Can set the weather to clear, raining, or slime rain.
 Numpad 1, 2, and 3 default
 - Time plugin - Can set specific time.
-- Insta Kill projectile - Spawns a projectile at your cursor that will instakill most creatures in Terraria.
+- InstaKill projectile - Spawns a projectile at your cursor that will instakill most creatures in Terraria.
 X key default

 I will be adding more in the future, so stay tuned!